Greginkansas/-openhab-openhab1wiki/Explanation-of-items.md

     present-off.png
     present-on.png

-If you want to use the dynamically items just use the image name without the added states.
+If you want to use these dynamically items just use the image name without the added states.

     Switch  MeAtHome  "I'm at home!"  <present>  { somebinding:someconfig }

-A file among files having such additions that has no addition represents an uninitialized state.
+A file among files having such additions that has no addition ( e.g. present.png) represents an uninitialized state.

+If you have a number item like
+    Number dice "facet [%d]" <dice>
+You could have icons like
+    dice.png
+    dice-1.png
+    dice-2.png

 ## Groups
 Items can be linked to specific groups by referencing these in a comma separated list embraced by round brackets.
 An item defined like